daisy-rivera/Cost-of-Undergraduate-Tuition/README.md

 - Average Expense for 2-year VS 4-year Tuition
 - 5 Most Expensive States by Expense Type
 - 5 Least Expensive States by Expense Type
+- Average Cost by Expenses for each USA Region
+- Average Cost per Semester by Region

 ## Results